-- The benefits to the local stakeholders will be through employment opportunities provided by the project in terms of small shops and construction workers.
-It will also lead to better connectivity to nearby towns. - The project does not affect the grazing by the cattle.
-Enercon does not use any kind for boundary wall to protect their machines and hence the accessibility of cattle to areas for grazing and drinking water is not affected. - The Project does not fall under migratory patterns of the birds. - Project has improved the availability of water, which can also be accessed from project site.
-The tube wells are located at a distance of 3 Km from project site which the people daily access. - Enercon has appropriate protocols are in place to take care of all the safety issues.
-No incidence of accident has occurred. - No noise disturbances have been observed so far and local inhabitation is far away from the project site. - A school was reconstructed by Enercon India Limited in police lane in Jaisalmer, Rajasthan in 2004 05.
-Enercon will bear in mind the requirement of school in the village and opportunities for women in the village when it undertakes further developmental work.
+- The benefits to the local stakeholders will be through employment opportunities provided by the project in terms of small shops and construction workers. - The project does not affect the grazing by the cattle.
+Enercon does not use any kind for boundary wall to protect their machines and hence the accessibility of cattle to areas for grazing and drinking water is not affected. - The Project does not fall under migratory patterns of the birds. - Enercon has appropriate protocols are in place to take care of all the safety issues.